masinde70/AI-for-HealthCare/README.md

 Depending on the use case for your algorithm, part of your validation plan may need to include assessing how fast your algorithm can read a study.

+## Glossary
+## Intended Use:
+A statement given to the FDA that concisely describes what your algorithm does
+## 510(k):
+An FDA regulatory pathway for medical devices of all three risk categories that is appropriate when a predicate device exists
+## PMA:
+An FDA regulatory pathway for Class II and III devices that is mandated when a predicate device does not exist